Moduli spaces of abstract and embedded Kummer varieties: Preliminaries

 An abelian variety over $\CC$ is a complex torus.
-Moreover, since the elements of the Neron-Severi group $\op{NS}(A)$ are first Chern classes of line bundles on $A$, a polarization on $A$ is given by a positive definite Hermitian form $H\in\op{NS}(A)$.
+Moreover, since the elements of the Néron-Severi group $\op{NS}(A)$ are first Chern classes of line bundles on $A$, a polarization on $A$ is given by a positive definite Hermitian form $H\in\op{NS}(A)$.
 We will denote by $(A,L)$ or $(A,H)$ the abelian variety $A$ with polarization given by (the first Chern class of) a line bundle $L$ or with polarization given by a positive definite $H\in\op{NS}(A)$, respectively.
-Clearly, if we think of a polarization on a complex tours as given by a line bundle, then it is defined up to translation.

-If $(A,H)$ is an abelian variety of dimension $g$, the type of the polarization is defined in the following way.
-The elementary divisor theorem states that there is a basis of the lattice $\Lambda$ of $A$, called a symplectic basis of $\Lm$ for $H$, with respect to which the alternating form $E:=\op{Im}H$ is given by the matrix